COMBAT

 WEAPON DAMAGE

-Attacks deal two types of damage that affect the Wound Point and Resilience Point totals of the target.
+Each attack deals two types of damage - Wound Point (WP) damage and Resilience Point (RP) damage.

-For most ranged and slashing weapons, Resilience Point damage is 50% of the Wound Point damage, rounded down.
+For most ranged and slashing weapons, RP damage is 50% of the WP damage, rounded down.

 For any character fighting with just their fists, the damage done is 1d3 + Physicality AMod + Unarmed Combat SMod.